virt-s1/rhel-edge/README.md

 3. RHEL for Edge system upgrade

     - Upgrade with the same OSTree ref
-    - Upgrade to a new OSTree ref
+    - Rebase to a new OSTree ref
     - Upgrade from RHEL 8 to RHEL 9 or from CentOS Stream 8 to CentOS Stream 9

 3. Checkings after installation/upgrade.